Clinical data publication

-Regulation (EU) No. 536/2014 on clinical trials on human medicines (the 'Clinical Trial Regulation') provides a legal basis for the release of clinical trial results conducted in the EU and authorised under this regulation.
+Regulation (EU) No. 536/2014 on clinical trials on human medicines (the 'Clinical Trial Regulation') provides a legal basis for the release of clinical trial results conducted in the European Union (EU) and authorised under this regulation.
 It enters into force in 2018.

 The table below compares EMA's policy on the publication of clinical data with the Clinical Trial Regulation in terms of their scope and information published.

 |Clinical data publication policy||Clinical Trial Regulation|